-Former students, who no longer have access to my.commnet, may request an official e-Transcript, official paper transcript, or unofficial transcript by following the instructions on the link at www.qvcc.edu/registrar
+Former students, who no longer have access to my.commnet, may request an official or unofficial transcript by printing, completing, and faxing or mailing the Transcript Request Form which is available at www.qvcc.edu/registrar.

-Electronic transcripts (eTranscripts) will be processed within 24 hours.
-Paper transcripts will be processed and mailed within 7 to 10 days.
+Transcripts will be processed and mailed within 7 to 10 days.

-Please note that we do not accept phone requests for transcripts.
+We do not accept phone requests for transcripts.